LAMAGLearnThe Future as an Index/Indexing the Future: Storage, Value, and Water Management in Los Angeles

-Inspired by the newly commissioned public sculpture by Alexandre Dorriz , join Nadia Christidi for a talk that indexes transformations in water ‘storage’.
-This includes weaving stories of concrete infrastructure developments like stormwater to capture projects that manage supply volatility and remake the city, and abstract financial tools like water futures that manage price volatility and remake the market.
-These stories will be used to think through questions on water, value, and temporality, and to speculate on these in a climate-changed future.
+In this program inspired by the newly commissioned public sculpture by Alexandre Dorriz, Nadia Christidi led a talk that indexed transformations in water ‘storage’.
+This included weaving stories of concrete infrastructure developments like stormwater to capture projects that manage supply volatility and remake the city, and abstract financial tools like water futures that manage price volatility and remake the market.
+These stories were used to think through questions on water, value, and temporality, and to speculate on these in a climate-changed future.

 About Nadia Christidi